Wake Up Barstool

 Wake Up Barstool is a sports talk television show airing on Fox Sports 1 hosted by various personalities from Barstool Sports.
 The show debuted on September 2, 2025.

 History

 Barstool Sports is a sports media company founded as a sports betting newspaper in Boston by Dave Portnoy in 2003.
 Since its founding, the company has grown into a full-fledged online media outlet, hosting a blog and podcasts covering sports and pop culture.
-Barstool Sports was purchased by Penn Entertainment between 2020 and 2023.
+Barstool Sports was owned by Penn Entertainment between 2020 and 2023.
 Portnoy repurchased sole ownership of the company in August 2023.

 In July 2025, Barstool and Fox Sports announced a wide-ranging partnership, including appearances by Barstool personalities on Big Noon Kickoff and a morning show on FS1.
 Wake Up Barstool was announced in late August, one week before its debut.

 Content

-Each day of the week, Wake Up Barstool is hosted by different Barstool Sports personalities, including Portnoy, Dan Katz, PFT Commenter, Mark Titus, and T-Bob Hebert.
+Each day of the week, Wake Up Barstool is hosted by different Barstool Sports personalities, including Portnoy, Dan "Big Cat" Katz, PFT Commenter, Mark Titus, and T-Bob Hebert.
 The show occupies a 2-hour timeslot.